Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction

 \subsection{Average Betweenness Centrality Degree}

-A direct association between the average intermediation degree of the vertices and functional or structural properties of the network is not trivial, once different alterations in the topology of the graph may lead to similar changes in the mean intermediation degree of the vertices.
-Besides not being possible to comprehend in a straightforward manner the meanings and the implications of the alterations observed on this property, the existence of changes confirm the occurrence of structural alterations on the graphs.
+A direct association between the average intermediation degree of the vertices and functional or structural properties of the network is not trivial once distinct alterations in the graph's topology may lead to similar changes in the mean intermediation degree of the vertices.
+Besides not being able to comprehend straightforwardly the meanings and implications of the alterations observed on this property, the existence of changes confirms that structural alterations have occurred on the graphs.

-In this experiment, after the administration of the anesthetics considerable changes were observed on the average betweenness centrality degree in Theta, Alpha, Beta and Gamma bands (see Table 5 ; Fig.6), confirming the occurrence of structural rearrangements on the large scale functional brain networks during the induced state of anesthesia.
+In this experiment, after administering the anesthetics, noticeable changes were observed in the average betweenness centrality degree in the Theta, Alpha, Beta, and Gamma bands (see \hyperlink{TABLE5}{$Table \cdot 5$}; \hyperlink{FIGURE6}{$Figure \cdot 6$}), confirming the occurrence of structural rearrangements in the large-scale functional brain networks during general anesthesia.